Debt crisis: Timeline

 2012 February - December - The second bailout programme was ratified in February 2012.
 A total of €240 billion was to be transferred in regular tranches through December 2014.
 The recession worsened and the government continued to dither over bailout program implementation.
 In December 2012 the Troika provided Greece with more debt relief, while the IMF extended an extra €8.2bn of loans to be transferred from January 2015 to March 2016.

 2014 - In 2014 the outlook for the Greek economy was optimistic.
 The government predicted a structural surplus in 2014, opening access to the private lending market to the extent that its entire financing gap for 2014 was covered via private bond sales.

 2015 June – July - The Greek parliament approved the referendum with no interim bailout agreement.
 Many Greeks continued to withdraw cash from their accounts fearing that capital controls would soon be invoked.
 On 13 July, after 17 hours of negotiations, Eurozone leaders reached a provisional agreement on a third bailout programme, substantially the same as their June proposal.
 Many financial analysts, including the largest private holder of Greek debt, private equity firm manager, Paul Kazarian, found issue with its findings, citing it as a distortion of net debt position.

 2017 - The Greek finance ministry reported that the government's debt load is now €226.36 billion after increasing by €2.65 billion in the previous quarter.
 In June 2017, news reports indicated that the "crushing debt burden" had not been alleviated and that Greece was at the risk of defaulting on some payments.

 2018 - Greek successfully exited (as declared) the bailouts on 20 August 2018.

 Greek debt restructuring

-It stands out in the history of sovereign defaults.
-Greek debt restructuring of 2012 achieved very large debt relief – with minimal financial disruption, using a combination of new legal techniques, exceptionally large cash incentives, and official sector pressure on key creditors.
-But it did so at a cost.
-The timing and design of the restructuring left money on the table from the perspective of Greece, set precedents and created a large risk for taxpayer – particularly in its very generous treatment of holdout creditors – that are likely to make future debt restructurings in Europe more difficult.
+The Greek debt restructuring of 2012 is notable in the history of sovereign defaults.
+It resulted in substantial debt relief and was implemented with relatively limited financial disruption.
+The process relied on a mix of new legal mechanisms, significant cash incentives, and involvement from the official sector in coordinating creditor participation.
+At the same time, the timing and structure of the restructuring had important implications.
+Some aspects of the design may have reduced the overall gains for Greece, set certain precedents, and increased potential risks for taxpayers, particularly due to the favorable treatment of holdout creditors.
+These factors may influence the complexity of future debt restructurings in Europe.